What are the most effective ab exercises to build core strength?

 Each exercise was monitored using electromyography equipment to test muscle activation not only in the rectus abdominus and obliques but also in the rectus femoris.

-The researchers end up with a list of 13 of the best and most exercises for your abs.
+The researchers end up with a list of 13 of the most exercises for your abs.

 Here they are.
 Check them out.
 Pick one or two to add to your routine.